 - Every first Sunday from November 1st to March 31st

-You do not need to book a ticket in advance on the free days – just queue at the ticket line at the main entrance to the site (as early as you can, to avoid the crowds.)
+You do not need to book a ticket in advance on the free days – just queue at the ticket line at the main entrance to the site (as early as you can, to avoid waiting a couple of hours in a long queue.)

 There is no guide and you use the “skip the line” queue at each archaeological site.
-This Pass includes three digital audio tours to download to your phone as well as three offline interactive maps.
-Check prices, reviews, and availability here.
+The Acropolis Combo Pass includes three digital audio tours to download to your phone as well as three offline interactive maps.

 The site is open nearly every day of the year, with only a couple of annual closures.
 The Acropolis and Parthenon opening hours do vary a little depending on the season.
 The usual Acropolis open hours are: